In the pre-colonial era, African countries adopted their own means of exchange. For instance, in Nigeria, there was trade by barter system.

 Trading Currencies Against Stable Currency

-In what can be described as Blackmarket exchange market (which is illegal), most African countries now have a free market where dollars, Pounds, Euro are traded.
+In what that can be described as Blackmarket exchange market (which is illegal), most African countries now have a free market where dollars, Pounds, Euro are traded.

 Attempt on regional currency